-MFT 1123 Electrical Wiring for Automation and Control Technology a three-phase service entrances, metering devices, main panels, raceways or ducts, sub panels, feeder circuits, and branch circuits according to electrical codes.
+MFT 1123 Electrical Wiring for Automation and Control Technology

+This course will give the student basic electrical wiring for automation and controls including safety practices: installation and maintenance of raceways, conduits, and fitting: a three-phase service entrances, metering devices, main panels, raceways or ducts, sub panels, feeder circuits, and branch circuits according to electrical codes.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.